realmohsin/crypto-dashboard/readme.md

 <p align="center">
 Data Visualization for Comparing CryptoCurrency Prices

-Features include:
+Features include - visualization of complex data in a graphical format, fast filtering through database of thousands of coins, and user interface design that is intuitive and responsive.
-Visualization of complex data in a graphical format Fast filtering through database of thousands of coins User Interface design that is intuitive and responsive Technologies used: React, React-Router, Express, NodeJs
+Technologies used - React, React-Router, Express, NodeJs.

 </p>